 In 2013, the Ute Mountain Ute Tribe filed a Petition to Intervene and Request for Agency Action challenging the Corrective Action Plan approved by the State of Utah Department of Environmental Quality ("UDEQ") relating to nitrate contamination in the shallow aquifer at the Mill.
 The challenge is currently being evaluated and may involve the appointment of an administrative law judge ("ALJ") to hear the matter.
 The Company does not consider this action to have any merit.
 If the petition is successful, the likely outcome would be a requirement to modify or replace the existing Corrective Action Plan.
-At this time, the Company does not believe any such modification or replacement would materially affect its financial position, results of operations or cash flows.
+At this time, the Company does not believe any such modification or replacement would materially affect its financial position, results of operations or cashflows.
 However, the scope and costs of remediation under a revised or replaced Corrective Action Plan have not yet been determined and could be significant.

-The UDEQ renewed in January 2018, then reissued with minor corrections in February 2018, the Mill's radioactive materials license (the "Mill License") for another ten years and the Groundwater Discharge Permit (the "GWDP") for another five years, after which further applications for renewal of the Mill License and GWDP will need to be submitted.
+The UDEQ renewed in January 2018, then reissued with minor corrections in February 2018, the Mill's radioactive materials license (the "Mill License") for another ten years and the Groundwater Discharge Permit (the "GWDP") for another five years, after which further applications for renewal of the Mill License and GWDP are required to be submitted.
 During the review period for each application for renewal, the Mill can continue to operate under its existing Mill License and GWDP until such time as the renewed Mill License or GWDP is issued.
+Most recently, on July 15, 2022, the routine GWDP renewal application was submitted to UDEQ for consideration.

 In 2018, the Grand Canyon Trust, Ute Mountain Ute Tribe and Uranium Watch (collectively, the "Mill Plaintiffs") served Petitions for Review challenging UDEQ's renewal of the Mill License and GWDP and Requests for Appointment of an ALJ, which they later agreed to suspend pursuant to a Stipulation and Agreement with UDEQ, effective June 4, 2018.
 The Company and the Mill Plaintiffs held multiple discussions over the course of 2018 and 2019 in an effort to settle the dispute outside of any judicial proceeding.
 In February 2019, the Mill Plaintiffs submitted to the Company their proposal for reaching a settlement agreement.
 The proposal remains under consideration by the Company.
-The Company does not consider these challenges to have any merit and, if a settlement cannot be reached, intends to participate with UDEQ in defending against the challenges.
+The Company does not consider these challenges to have any merit and, if a settlement cannot be reached, the Company intends to participate with UDEQ in defending against the challenges.
 If the challenges are successful, the likely outcome would be a requirement to modify the renewed Mill License and/or GWDP.
-At this time, the Company does not believe any such modification would materially affect its financial position, results of operations or cash flows.
+At this time, the Company does not believe that any such modification would materially affect its financial position, results of operations or cash flows.